metinbarut/mimik-distributed-edgeCloud-platform/index.md

 - Tizen (3.0+)

 *Please note:*
-*For links which are not active yet, please send your request to support.sdk@mimik.com in order to receive the edgeSDK.*
+*For link(s) which is not active on this page yet, please send your request to support.sdk@mimik.com in order to receive the edgeSDK.*

 ### JavaScript Serverless Programming API